Altinn/altinn-studio-docs/content/app/getting-started/create-app/_index.en.md

 ---

 Altinn Studio is used to create applications (apps).
-An app could be anything form simple forms to more complex applications with APIs, user interfaces, and everything in between.
+An app could be anything form a simple form to a more  complex application with APIs, user interfaces, and everything in between.

 You create an app from the dashboard in Altinn Studio.